mrwiora/pki-tutorial/docs/simple/index.rst

         -out ca/root-ca.csr \
         -keyout ca/root-ca/private/root-ca.key

+With the ``openssl req -new`` command we create a private key and a certificate signing request (CSR) for the root CA.
 The ``openssl req`` command takes its configuration from the [req] section of the :doc:`configuration file <root-ca.conf>`.